-Adopting a child: it's a big step for both the parents and the child.
-This life altering choice can be a joyous occasion for prospective parents.
+Adoption is a big step for both the parents and the child.
+This life-altering choice can be a joyous occasion for prospective parents.
 It's not without its legal hurdles, however.
 The adoption process can be complicated, both emotionally and legally.
 Each state has laws regarding who can adopt, who can be adopted, and how, and these laws can be hard to navigate.
-So here is a quick summary of adoption laws in Connecticut.

 State Adoption Laws

 Regulations and laws regarding adoption, including who may adopt and special requirements for adoptive parents, are similar among most states.
 While there may be minor differences in the statutes, states generally keep adoption regulations things pretty uniform.
 Connecticut children 12 and older must give consent to adoption.
 Adoption is a complicated (and important) process, and it is wise to contact an experienced Connecticut adoption attorney for assistance.